 Chief Vexillologist, Flag Institute

 Graham first became interested in flags as a schoolboy in Ghana, but his professional involvement began in the 1990s when, as a software design engineer, he worked on a CD-ROM atlas and decided to sort out the flag images.
 He has since designed many new flags, including those of Tristan da Cunha, the UK Border Force, the Thames Diamond Jubilee Pageant and the church of St Margaret’s, Westminster.
 Graham advises the UK Government on flags and flag protocol, and edits BR20 Flags of All Nations (the flag book – now website – of the UK Ministry of Defence).
 From 1999 he has served the International Federation of Vexillological Associations (FIAV) as Secretary-General for Congresses.

 Current term: 2018 – 2021

 Current term: 2018 – 2021

-Lesley first became interested in flags when she opened her flagmaking company in 2001.
-While her initial involvement was purely commercial, she was quickly drawn towards designing and producing flags for national celebration, launching her first pattern in 2002 for the Queen’s Golden Jubilee.
-‘Let’s fly and use flags to promote celebration, happiness and life,’ is her maxim.
-Lesley is also a keen promoter and supporter of introducing county and community flags across the UK.
+Lesley’s interest in flags began when she opened her flagmaking company in 2001.
+While her initial involvement was purely commercial, she was quickly drawn towards designing and producing flags for national celebrations, launching her first pattern in 2002 for the Queen’s Golden Jubilee.
+‘Let’s fly and use flags to promote celebration, happiness and life,’ is Lesley’s maxim.
+She is also keen to promote the introduction of county and community flags across the UK.

 Current term: 2019 – 2022